Indezine Logo

 Troubleshooting Slide Numbers

-Even after applying the slide numbers some times they may not be visible.
+Even after applying slide numbers, they may not show up on your slides.
 In that scenario, check in both the Normal and Slide Master views to find out whether any of the slide objects are overlapping the slide numbers.

 If that does not help, follow this troubleshooting sequence to make slide numbers visible:

-2. This will take you to Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
-Now click the Master Elements button as shown in Figure 5.
-This opens the Master Elements drop-down gallery, here, you will find that the Slide Number option is deselected as shown in Figure 5.
+2. This action will take you to Slide Master view.
+Select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
+Now, click the Master Elements button, as shown in Figure 5, below.
+Doing so opens the Master Elements drop-down gallery.
+Here, you will find that the Slide Number option is deselected, as shown in Figure 5.

 3. Slide Number option deselected